Police ban protests in Benue - Daily Trust

 Anene assured the people of the state of the command’s commitment to fight crime and enjoined the people to avail useful and timely information to the police for prompt action.

-No fewer than nine people, including a Divisional Police Officer (DPO) and three other Police Officers, were killed during the dastardly operation that lasted for over two hours.
-(NAN)
+No fewer than nine persons, including a Divisional Police Officer (DPO) and three other officers were killed during the dastardly operation that lasted for over two hours.